 BEAMS is one of the most famous Japanese clothing brands with stores all across Japan, Tokyo and worldwide.
-The BEAMS brand is known for their BEAMS T street-wear line and Ray BEAMS for women.
+This brand encompasses many fashion lines, such as the BEAMS T street-wear line and Ray BEAMS for women.
 BEAMS offers a variety of fashionable attire as well as custom tailored pieces.
-Beams is always up to date on what is popular and trendy.
+Shopping here means that you will always be up to date on what is popular and trendy.
 Their lines encompass a wide array of styles, which are perfect for men, women and children.
 Check out our article on Beams here!

 Billionaire Boys Club (BBC) and Ice Cream

-Billionaire Boys Club and Ice Cream were both established in 2005 by Pharell Williams and Nigo, the founder of Undercover and A Bathing Ape.
+Pharell Williams and Nigo (the founder of Undercover and A Bathing Ape) founded Billionaire Boys Club and Ice Cream in 2005.
 BBC designs are typical of Tokyo streetwear fashions, including t-shirts, jeans, jackets and sneakers.
 The pieces are produced in very small quantities and are usually fairly expensive, with t-shirts costing 5,000 yen.